skinkade/p6-Crypt-Bcrypt/README.md

 The Openwall library is licensed and redistributed under the terms outlined in the header of [crypt_blowfish.c](ext/crypt_blowfish-1.2/crypt_blowfish.c).
 Any modifications are released under the same terms.

-LibraryMake is redistributed with this module under the terms of the MIT license.
-See the [LICENSE](ext/LibraryMake/LICENSE) and the header of [LibraryMake.pm6](ext/LibraryMake/LibraryMake.pm6) for details.
+This module is released under the terms of the ISC License.

-This module is licensed under the ISC License.
 See the [LICENSE](LICENSE) file for details.